Who Is Eligible?

 1. Farms must be located in the continental United States.

 2. Farms must be working, independent family farms.
 These are farms on which a family or individual owns the animals, is engaged in the day to day management of the farm and its animals, derives a share of livelihood from the farm, and produces a livestock product for sale.
-(Schedule F form or a general farm income statement from your 2016 or 2017 tax return is required with application.)
+If you are selected to receive a grant you will be required to furnish a valid Schedule F form or comparable form from your 2017 or 2018 tax return; this document is not required at time of application.

 - Farms that are in their first year of production or to non-profit organizations.